JQFAQ/DurationPicker/README.md

 DurationPicker
 ==============
-Duration defines the diffreance between two dates.
-In JQuery UI, there is no editor ot edit the duration.
+This widget lets you pick the duration or time span and return the value as a string.
-This is derived from <a href="http://api.jqueryui.com/datepicker/">JQuery UI Spinner widget<a/>.
-You can see the <a href="http://jqfaq.com/how-to-use-durationpicker-widget/">Example<a/> here for how to use the DuratioPicker widget
+This widget is derived from the <a href="http://api.jqueryui.com/datepicker/">JQuery UI Spinner widget<a/>.
+Please check <a href="http://jqfaq.com/how-to-use-durationpicker-widget/">Example<a/> for how to use the DuratioPicker widget and a live demo.